 Kyle Poe focuses his practice on the management of complex litigation, particularly product liability, toxic tort, financial services, and insurance recovery litigation.
 Kyle is a recognized leader in the application of innovative data-analytic and knowledge-management techniques to assess risk, optimize litigation strategies, and deliver effective, cost-efficient results.
 He also oversees software development of various litigation-management platforms and tools.
+Kyle is admitted in Texas only, and his practice supervised by Pennsylvania Bar members.

 Kyle has coordinated multidistrict and national litigation involving claims of occupational exposure to asbestos and silica.
 He serves as coordinating counsel to a leading financial institution facing allegations of improprieties in mortgage origination, servicing, foreclosure, and loan-modification processing in state and federal courts across the United States.
 He also represents policyholders in insurance coverage disputes involving product liability, toxic tort, industrial construction, and mortgage foreclosure losses.
 Kyle's experience also includes oil and gas litigation and arbitration, other complex commercial litigation, and appellate briefing.